Ohio Naval Militia

 The Ohio Naval Militia (Ohio Navy) is the naval militia of the State of Ohio.
 It is the naval arm of the State of Ohio's Adjutant General's Department, and is part of Ohio's military forces.

 Their operational headquarters are on the Camp Perry Joint Training Center, in Port Clinton, Ohio, on the shores of Lake Erie.

-Members, who range from 17–67 years old, typically drill one weekend a month and one "short" week in the summer.
+Members, who are at least 18 years of age (17 with parental consent; there are no upper age limitations), typically drill one weekend a month and one "short" week in the summer.
 From the months of April, through November, the drills consist primarily of patrolling the impact area of Lake Erie immediately adjacent to Camp Perry's firing range.

 History

 On March 1, 1896, an act was passed by the Ohio General Assembly providing for the organization of two battalions to be known as the Naval Brigade of the National Guard of Ohio.
 Without funds for outfitting or maintenance, they mustered in Toledo in July and through further organization, one battalion was located in Cleveland and one in Toledo.

 In 1898, the United States Congress declared war against Spain.
 In an effort to get Spain out of Cuba, President William McKinley was authorized to use all land and naval forces, as well as militia to enforce Congressional demands.
 At this time, the naval forces in the State of Ohio became the Ohio Naval Militia (ONM).
 The Ohio Naval Militia participated in the war, fighting as part of the 10th Ohio Volunteer Infantry.

 The ONM later purchased the old revenue cutter Andrew Johnson, which was refitted accordingly.
 The U.S. Navy also assigned the USS Michigan to train naval militias on the Great Lakes.
 The first training was at Johnson's Island in Sandusky Bay in July 1897.